Queen Elizabeth II Courts of Law, Brisbane, Australia

 Located in Brisbane’s CBD, the project has been the catalyst for the transformation of an entire block between George, Roma and Turbot Streets, with the new building linking with a major public square and the existing Brisbane Magistrate’s Court.

 The building is considered to be the landmark building of the Queensland judiciary system and it has set a global benchmark for innovation in large public buildings and courthouse design and construction.

-The project received a 5 star energy rating by the Green Building Coucil of Australia.
-The Queen Elizabeth II Courts of Law also won a High Commendation in the Building Services category at the Engineers Australia Awards, Queensland Division, in 2013.
+The project received a 5 star energy rating by the Green Building Council of Australia.